MatthewHepburn/FSM-Workbench/Client/README - BUILD INSTRUCTIONS.txt

     $ pip3 install --user jinja2

 ==Node Package Manager==
-From the FSM directory running
+From the Client directory running
 	$npm install
 should fulfil all other dependencies.